Back to Blog

 • Employer contributions also increased to 3.5% on 1 April 2026, and will rise to 4% in April 2028

-• You can opt to stay at 3% via a temporary rate reduction, but your employer will also match only 3% until you return to the default
+• You can apply for a temporary rate reduction to stay at 3%, but your employer may also match only 3% while that reduction applies

 How Contributions Work

-Employee contributions come from your gross salary before tax is calculated.
+Employee contributions are calculated as a percentage of your gross pay and deducted through payroll.
+They are not a separate income-tax deduction.
 If you earn $70,000 annually and contribute 3.5 percent (the new default), that is $2,450 annually or about $47 per week deducted from your pay.

 Employer contributions are separate and additional.
 Your employer must contribute at least 3.5 percent of your gross salary (from 1 April 2026) regardless of your contribution rate.
 Increasing your rate does not increase employer contributions unless they voluntarily choose to match higher rates.

 Government contributions add to your balance too.
-Contributing at least $1,042.86 annually (about $87 per month) maximises the $260.72 member tax credit you receive, provided you earn under $180,000.
+Contributing at least $1,042.86 annually (about $87 per month) maximises the $260.72 government contribution you receive, provided you earn under $180,000.
 Contributions above this threshold do not attract additional government contribution.

 Impact On Take-Home Pay